-Eating cheese can help lower your blood pressure as it is an excellent source of calcium.
-And, as some hard cheeses ripen, the breakdown of milk proteins also produces peptides that lower blood pressure in a similar way to ACE inhibitor drugs.
-This effect is due to the presence of beneficial, probiotic strains of Lactobacillus helveticus bacteria, and is most pronounced in Grana Padano – a type of Italian cows’ milk cheese – after it has aged for nine to twelve months.
+Eating Grana Padano – a type of Italian cows’ milk cheese – is one of the best natural remedies for high blood pressure.
+Like other cheeses, Grana Padano is an excellent source of calcium.
+But as some hard cheeses ripen, the breakdown of milk proteins produces peptides that lower blood pressure in a similar way to ACE inhibitor drugs.
+This effect is due to the presence of beneficial, probiotic strains of Lactobacillus helveticus bacteria, and is most pronounced in Grana Padano after it has aged for nine to twelve months.

-Grana Padano cheese gets its name from its grainy texture and the Pianura Padana valley in which it has been produced for almost a thousand years.
-Its flavour and texture are similar to those of Parmesan cheese, but different strains of bacteria are present in the two cheeses so that Grana Padano is especially beneficial for people whose blood pressure is raised.
+Grana Padano cheese gets its name from both its grainy texture and the Pianura Padana valley in which it has been produced for almost a thousand years.
+Its flavour and texture are similar to those of Parmesan cheese, but different strains of bacteria are present in the two cheeses so that Grana Padano is especially beneficial for people with a high blood pressure.

 Although Grana Padano contains some salt, it is lower than in many cheeses, and a 30g medicinal serving provides around 150mg sodium compared with 227mg for a similar chunk of parmesan, for example.
 And, as the study showed, the presence of this amount of salt does not blunt its ACE-inhibiting, blood pressure lowering effects.
 A 30g serving size also provides 307g calcium plus useful amounts of magnesium and potassium which will contribute to the cheese’s antihypertensive action.